Financial-Times/origami/MIGRATION.md

 ### CSS

 - The default `z-index` value for the overlay has increased from `10` to `11`.
 This _may_ cause issues on your site if anything has relied on the exact value of `10` in the past.
+- o-typography is now used for typographic styles, which results in small changes to element sizes, e.g. the heading element's height has been reduced by `1px`

 ## Migrating from v1 to v2